-We speak about confirmation when the RSI and price are moving into the same direction.
-Let's have a look at the AUD/JPY chart below and the breakout that occured mid-July.
+We speak about confirmation when the RSI and price are moving in the same direction.
+Let's have a look at the AUD/JPY chart below and the breakout that occurred in mid-July.

 Price was already trending lower, and so was the RSI.
-At the time of the breakout, the RSI was close to the oversold territory, but hadn't reached it yet.
-This is another sign that there might be more room to the downside.
+At the time of the breakout, the RSI was close to the oversold territory but hadn't reached it yet.
+This is another sign that there might be more room for the downside.

 Discover below the pros and cons of using the breakout trading strategy:

-Below are two examples where price returned to the key support and resistance levels that was breached for a retest.
+Below are two examples where the price returned to the key support and resistance levels that were breached for a retest.

 Trading breakouts can be a profitable trading strategy.
 The risk of a false breakout is high though, which is why having a sound risk management plan is important.
 Furthermore, you should aim for a reasonable risk/reward ratio - at least 1:2.

-Breakouts can be traded on any time frame.
+Breakouts can be traded at any time frame.
 You could trade a breakout below a multi-year support level and hold the trade for months.

 However, breakout trading tends to be more popular with short-term traders as they are trying to catch the momentum and profit from sudden market moves that occur within a short period of time.
 It is far easier to get a feeling for the market and its momentum when trading on the lower time frames rather than the higher time frames.